 Forgetting pills, losing the pack and not refilling your prescription on time are a few of the main reasons why women who take the pill get pregnant, which is why it has a 91 percent efficacy rate.
 The pill also does not protect you from STDs, so it should be used in tandem with a barrier method.

 Intrauterine devices (IUDs) have been in the news a lot over the last few years due to their efficacy (99 percent!), lifespan, ease of use and ability to be reversed (unlike tubal ligation).
 According to The American College of Obstetricians and Gynecologists, IUDS are 20 times more effective than birth control pills, the patch or the vaginal ring.
-These perks make the IUD one of the most popular birth control methods, with about 4.5 million users.
+These perks make the the IUD one of the most popular birth control methods.

 An IUD is a tiny T-shaped device that is inserted into your uterus by your doctor.
 There are two types: copper and hormonal.
 Copper IUDs create a chemical reaction that is toxic to sperm, are non-hormonal and last up to 12 years.
 Hormonal (progestin) IUDs act similar to the birth control pill in that they release a constant stream of hormones to prevent pregnancy, but do not require taking a pill every day.
 Hormonal IUDs can last anywhere from three to seven years.